 Bryde's whales are quite opportunistic and will consume whatever shoaling prey is available.
 They often take advantage of the activities of other predators by swimming through and engulfing the fish they have herded.
 They are therefore frequently found in areas of high fish abundance, along with seabirds, seals, sharks, and other cetaceans.

-For tips on where you might be able to spot a Bryde’s whale, view the top spots.
+For tips on where you might be able to spot a Bryde’s whale, view the Best Vantage Points.